| Home |

+Diantha E. (Miner) Roberts was born in August 1840 in Pickaway County, OH, the daughter of John and Lucretia (Morris) Minor.
 On Nov.
-15, 1865, Diantha married Charles "William" Roberts (1843-1911).
+15, 1865, when she was 25 years of age, Diantha was joined in the bonds of wedlock with 22-year-old Charles "William" Roberts (1843-1911).
 Their old, darkened grave markers are seen here.
 Far more is known about William than of Diantha.
 The Circleville Democrat and Watchman wrote that William "was a bricklayer and plasterer by trade, and worked at these trades for over 50 years.
 He was a very sympathetic man, and loved children and young people.
 He would get a number of them and treat them to candy and ice cream, and they came to love him."
 He also was said to have had "a wonderful memory, and could give day and date for almost any event in his life."
 William "was a member of the Evangelical Sunday School, of Stoutsville, and was often the teacher of the Bible class.
 He also was a Freemason.
 Two years after marriage, the Robertses purchased a 1/3-acre tract on South Street in Tarlton, a block away from the school house and cemetery.
 William's name appears below on a map of Tarlton, published by C.O.
-Titus in the 1871 Atlas of Pickaway County, showing the location of their home, highlighted in red.
-The other red plot, No. 4 on Elzabeth Street, was owned by Diantha's sister and brother in law, Eliza and John Swearingen, in the years before they moved to Missouri.
+Titus in the 1871 Atlas of Pickaway County, showing the location of their home, circled in orange.
+They were about a block away from the Tarlton Cemetery and also the Elzabeth Street home owned by Diantha's sister and brother in law, Eliza and John Swearingen, in the years before they moved to Missouri.
 This tract became the subject of dispute among their heirs, ending in litigation which concluded in 1911.

 Copyright © 2000, 2009 Mark A. Miner |